Prior99/hyrest/docs/tutorial-todo-store.md

 Hence the map will have the todo's ids as keys and the corresponding todo instances as values.

 > We are not dealing with Redux here, but I very much recommend reading its [guide about normalized state](https://redux.js.org/recipes/structuringreducers/normalizingstateshape).
-> It's a very helpfull pattern and applies to all state-management, not just to Redux.
+> It's a very helpful pattern and applies to all state-management, not just to Redux.

 As we are using MobX, decorate the map with [@observable](https://mobx.js.org/refguide/observable.html):